R365 App: Creating an Order

 Users that have the 'Require a Template when creating Purchase Orders' permission must select a template in order to continue to the next step.

-When selecting a template, users will be able to select and Order Template or a Shopping List.
+5) When selecting a template, users will be able to select and Order Template or a Shopping List.
+Order Templates create a single-vendor order.

 Shopping Lists create multi-vendor orders.
 Read about creating a multi-vendor order below.

-Once a template or vendor has been selected, the following editable fields will appear on screen:
+The following editable fields will appear on screen:

 • Vendor